-Reading scores went from 19% of students at/above grade level (Feb '20) to 16% (Feb '21) and from 9% to 2% in Math, as measured by i-Ready Diagnostic.
-In Trimester 2 i-Ready Reading (grades 2-8), 12% of LI were at/above grade level, compared to 16% overall.
-In i-Ready Math, 0% of LI, were at/above grade level, compared to 2% overall (subgroups included in the overall average for reading and math).
+Reading scores went from 43% of students at/above grade level 44% (Feb '20) to 50% (Feb '21) and from 29% to 33% in Math, as measured by i-Ready Diagnostic.
+In Trimester 2 i-Ready Reading (grades 2-8) 46% of LI were at/above grade level, compared to 50% overall.
+In i-Ready Math, 28% of LI were at/above grade level, compared to 33% overall (subgroups included in the overall average for reading and math).
 As the pandemic's impact has been felt disproportionately in the community, we are also seeing evidence that learning loss is more significant among our socioeconomically disadvantaged students and English Language learners.
-For our first and second graders, the impact on foundational literacy and math has been most significant, given the loss of instructional minutes from the spring of 2020.
+For our first and second graders, the impact on foundational literacy and math has been most significant, given the loss of instructional minutes from the spring of

+2020.
 We are seeing a decreased number of our primary grade students meeting reading benchmarks.
-In 2021 only 38% of students scored at grade level on the BPST overall.
-All of these students are LI.
-We expect these actions to enable teachers to better address the academic needs of LI (and EL and FY, even though they are a small portion of students) which will result in improved outcomes.
+We expect these actions to enable teachers to better address the academic needs of EL, LI, and FY which will result in improved outcomes.

 Increasing Class Size Reduction: FY, EL, and LI students have greater academic and social-emotional needs.
-Therefore, reducing class sizes allows for greater teacher-student attention at the K-3 level.
+Therefore, reducing class sizes allows for greater teacher-student attention.
 These student groups are of primary consideration, although other student groups will benefit as well.
-In Trimester 2 i-Ready Reading (grades 2-8) 12% of LI were at/above grade level, compared to 17% overall.
-In i-Ready Math, 0% LI were at/above grade level, compared to 3% overall (sub groups included in the overall average for reading and math).
+In Trimester 2 i-Ready Reading (grades 2-8) 46% of LI were at/above grade level, compared to 50% overall.
+In i-Ready Math, 28% of LI were at/above grade level, compared to 33% overall (subgroups included in the overall average for reading and math).
 Based on these actions we expect teachers to better address the needs of EL, LI, and FY which will result in improved outcomes.